Our regular monthly excursions

 A caution – wetlands hold healthy mosquito populations!
 When visiting apply an appropriate insect repellent and/or cover up.

-Our regular monthly excursion for October
+Our regular monthly excursion for January

-Leader - Bill Howard
+Leader: Bill Howard